-- 1. Formally register for the certificate through the Office of the Registrar and the certificate adviser.
+- 1. Formally register for the concentration through the Office of the Registrar and the concentration adviser.
 To qualify, students must have signed approval from their academic adviser.
 Candidates must have at least 24 hours remaining in their degree program and a GPA of 3.000 in order to register.
 M.Div. candidates should not yet have applied for internship. - 2.
-Complete at least 15 term hours in approved Urban Ministry Certificate courses (list of designated courses below). - 3.
-By the senior year (or before entering into a full-time internship), demonstrate involvement in urban ministry outside of formal coursework, usually through participation in an urban community project (approved by the Urban Ministry Certificate adviser) connected with a faith-based organization. - 4.
-Complete an internship (12 term hours) in an urban or peri-urban community setting identified and approved by the Intern Office.
-In lieu of the internship, M.T.S. students, in consultation with the certificate adviser, must complete a major research project that addresses issues concerning urban ministry.
+Complete at least 15 term hours in approved urban ministry concentration courses (designated courses listed below). - 3.
+By the senior year (or before entering into a full-time internship), demonstrate involvement in urban ministry outside of formal coursework, usually through participation in an urban community project (approved by the urban ministry concentration adviser) connected with a faith-based organization. - 4.
+Complete an internship (nine term hours) in an urban or peri-urban community setting identified and approved by the Intern Office.
+In lieu of the internship, M.T.S. students, in consultation with the concentration adviser, must complete a major research project that addresses issues concerning urban ministry.
 This requirement is in addition to the thesis or summative project required in the M.T.S. program.